Hurva Synagogue: Destruction during the 1948 Arab–Israeli War

 Arab Legion soldier within the ruins, after the Legion blew it up.
 Behind him, remnants of the eastern wall show a painted fresco of Mount Sinai and two arched tablets symbolising the Ten Commandments.
 June 1948.

-On May 25, 1948, during the battle for the Old City, commander of the Jordanian Arab Legion, Major Abdullah el-Tell, wrote to Otto Lehner of the International Red Cross and Red Crescent Movement to warn that unless the armed Zionist forces (including the Haganah) withdrew from the synagogue and its adjoining courtyard, the Arab Legion would be forced to attack it.
+On May 25, 1948, during the battle for the Jerusalem Old City, commander of the Jordanian Arab Legion, Major Abdullah el-Tell, wrote to Otto Lehner of the International Red Cross and Red Crescent Movement to warn that unless the armed Zionist forces (including the Haganah) withdrew from the synagogue and its adjoining courtyard, the Arab Legion would be forced to attack it.
 Moshe Russnak, commander of the Haganah in the Old City, ignored his request, knowing that if the Hurva fell, the battle for the Jewish Quarter would soon be lost.
 On May 26, 1948, the Jordanian Arab Legion delivered an ultimatum to the Jews to surrender within 12 hours; otherwise the Hurva would be bombarded.

 On May 27, el-Tell, after receiving no answer to his proposition, told his men to "Get the Hurva Synagogue by noon."
 Fawzi el-Kutub executed the mission by placing a 200-litre barrel filled with explosives against the synagogue wall.
 The explosion resulted in a gaping hole and Haganah fighters spent forty-five minutes fighting in vain to prevent the Legionnaires from entering.
 When they finally burst through, they tried to reach the top of its dome to plant an Arab flag.
 Three were shot by snipers, but the fourth succeeded.
 The Arab flag flying over the Old City skyline signaled the Legion's triumph.
 Photographs show that the dome of the synagogue was badly damaged during the fighting.

 After taking the synagogue, Israeli sources state the Arab Legion blew up what remained: a huge explosion reduced the 84-year-old synagogue, together with the Etz Chaim Yeshiva attached to it, to rubble.
 Meanwhile Arab sources state the synagogue was destroyed as its rooftops were used militarily by Jewish armed groups.
 The Jewish defenders of the Old City surrendered the following day.